Theatre Royal, Bury St Edmunds: The New Theatre

 The Theatre Royal was opened by its proprietor and architect William Wilkins on 11 October 1819 as the "New Theatre".
-It was one of the most elegant, sophisticated and up-to-date playhouses of its age.
-The fact that it has survived, without significant alteration, into our time is a miracle and it is now one of only three buildings to give the experience of theatre-going in pre-Victorian Britain.
+It was one of the most sophisticated and up-to-date playhouses of its age.
+It has survived, without significant alteration into our time and it is now one of only three buildings to give the experience of theatre-going in pre-Victorian Britain.

 Wilkins was an architect of national repute, responsible for, amongst other buildings, the National Gallery in London and Downing College, Cambridge.
 As the proprietor of the Norwich Theatre Circuit, he employed a small company of players to undertake an annual tour of six theatres: Yarmouth, Ipswich, Cambridge, Bury St Edmunds, Colchester and King's Lynn.
 Each was open for just one or two short seasons during the year.
 The Bury theatre opened for the Great Fair in early October to mid-November and was only available for special events at other times of the year.
 At that time, it would certainly have enjoyed large audiences particularly as the local community would not have been able to travel far for entertainment, until the arrival of the railway in the 1840s.

 W. S. Penley as the first Charley's Aunt, Donna Lucia d'Alvadorez, performed at the Theatre Royal, Bury St Edmunds, in 1892.

-The Norwich comedians were disbanded in 1843 and at Bury there followed more than half a century of economic difficulty and theatrical gloom.
+The Norwich comedians were disbanded in 1843 and at Bury there followed more than half a century of economic difficulty.
 This was alleviated briefly in 1892 when the world premiere of Charley's Aunt was staged at the theatre.
-The theatre closed in 1903 but was reopened in 1906 when alterations to the building were made by the architect Bertie Crewe.
+The theatre closed in 1903 but was reopened in 1906 when renovations to the building were made by the architect Bertie Crewe.

 Greene King, the local brewery, purchased the freehold, which it still owns, in 1920.
 However, in 1925, in the face of overwhelming competition from two new cinemas, the theatre closed once more.
 Greene King had struggled to keep the theatre operating and was content to use the building as a barrel store.
 So it remained until the 1960s when a group of local people led by Air Vice Marshal Stanley Vincent raised over £37,000 to restore and re-open the theatre in 1965.
 The building was vested in the National Trust in 1975 on a 999-year lease.
 The Theatre Royal is now managed as an independent working theatre by the Bury St Edmunds Theatre Management Limited.